freire40/Movie-Trailer-mini-project/README.md

 * help having the page (really) responsive...

 ######functionalities
-I have a film library of about 300 titles.
-It would take a lot of time to gather all movie info manually...
+I have a small film library, but would take a lot of time to gather all movie info manually...
 * fetch online imdb rating and pg rating
 * find and fetch online trailer and poster
+* import from excel